When did the boarding program start?

 How do you assign roommates?

 New boarders are asked to complete a roommate survey.
 It’s an inventory of likes, dislikes and routine.
 With that information we match up students.
 With the importance of the international experience, typically boarders of different cultures and backgrounds share rooms during their first year.
 After their first year, boarders can request a roommate.Rooms are shared with the exception of our graduating seniors who have their own room.
-Usually IB1s have one roommate and Y1-FY students are two or three to a room.
+Usually Year 11s have one roommate and Year 8-Year 10 students are two or three to a room.

 What furnishings are in the rooms?